lumon-Ind/VMSDK-Labs/LabsDocs/Lab3.md

 6. If the DSL Details window is not visible, display it, (by using the command **View / Other Windows / DSL Details**).

 7. In the “DSL Details” window, click the **check box Custom accept** in connection with the **Domain Class** *State* in the **Source role directives** tab for the **Relationship** *Transition*.
-You have just asked the DSL Tools to let you decide whether a State can be the source of a Transition.
+You have just asked the VMSDK to let you decide whether a State can be the source of a Transition.

 ![image](./images/Lab3/tran_cust_accept.png)

 8. Click the **Build / Transform All T4 Templates** command to regenerate the code.

 9. Ask your DSL to recompile by using **Build / Build Solution**.
 You will have compilation errors, which is expected !
-10. Double-click the first error in the Error List, and notice that the DSL Tools have left you a message between comments.
+10. Double-click the first error in the Error List, and notice that the VMSDK have left you a message between comments.
 The message tells you that you must add the method *bool CanAcceptStateAsSource(State candidate)* into the Custom Code yourself, and that this method should be *private static*.

 ![image](./images/Lab3/tran_builder_error.png)